jenkinsci/gitlab-branch-source-plugin/README.md

 For more info see [this](https://jenkins.io/doc/book/pipeline/multibranch/).

-After saving, a new webhook is created in your GitLab Server if a `GitLab Access Token` is specified in the server configuration.
+After saving, a new web hook is created in your GitLab Server if a `GitLab Access Token` is specified in the server configuration.
 Then the branch indexing starts based on what options behaviours you selected.
 As the indexing proceeds new jobs are started and queued for each branches with a `Jenkinsfile` in their root directory.

 The Job results are notified to the GitLab Server as Pipeline Status for the HEAD commit of each branches built.
 The build for forked MR cannot be notified to GitLab Server as GitLab doesn't provide Pipeline status for Merge Requests from forks for security concerns.
 See [this](https://docs.gitlab.com/ee/ci/merge_request_pipelines/#important-notes-about-merge-requests-from-forked-projects).

 We have a workaround for this.
 Jenkins will build the MRs from forked projects if the MR author is a trusted owner i.e. has `Developer`/`Maintainer`/`Owner` access level.
 More about it in the SCM Trait APIs section.

-As the webhook is now setup on your Jenkins CI by the GitLab server.
+As the web hook is now setup on your Jenkins CI by the GitLab server.
 Any push-events or merge-request events or tag events trigger the required build in Jenkins.
 Currently this feature is a work in progress and will be landing very soon. 🚀 Will be ready once [JENKINS-58593](https://issues.jenkins-ci.org/browse/JENKINS-58593) is fixed.

 ### Folder Organization